zachnieto/neatqueueweb/docs/README.md

 Will show separate queue buttons for each team.
 #### Usage: `/queueintoteam [toggle]`
 #### Arguments
-`toggle`: If you want players to queue into teams.
+`toggle`: (Default: False) If you want players to queue into teams.

 ---